clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/wp-install.rst

 You have successfully installed WordPress on a host system.

-Add new entries to your blog and share them with the world using |CLOSIA|!
+Add new entries to your blog and share them with the world using |CL|!

 .. _`step-by-step guide`:
    https://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Install